Six to Celebrate is a dynamic program of the Historic Districts Council, and New York’s only targeted citywide list of preservation priorities.

 The six, chosen from applications submitted by community organizations, are selected on the basis of the architectural and historic merit of the area, the level of threat, the strength and willingness of local advocates, and potential for HDC’s preservation support to be meaningful.

 As HDC’s Executive Director Simeon Bankoff stated at the beginning of the program, “Neighborhoods throughout New York are fighting an unseen struggle to determine their own futures.
 By bringing these locally-driven neighborhood preservation efforts into the spotlight, HDC hopes to focus New Yorkers’ attention on the very real threats that historic communities throughout the city are facing from indiscriminate and inappropriate development.
 As the first list of its kind in New York, the Six to Celebrate helps raise awareness of local efforts to save neighborhoods on a citywide level.”

 Support is provided in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-Additional support is provided by New York City Council Members Margaret Chin, Robert Holden, Corey Johnson, Ben Kallos, Stephen Levin, and Keith Powers.
+Additional support is provided by New York City Council Members Margaret Chin, Corey Johnson, Ben Kallos, Stephen Levin, and Keith Powers.
 Additional support is provided by the LuEsther T. Mertz Fund at the New York Community Trust.

 About Historic Districts Council

 The Historic Districts Council is the advocate for all of New York City’s historic neighborhoods.
 HDC is the only organization in New York that works directly with people who care about our city’s historic neighborhoods and buildings.
 We represent a constituency of over 500 local community organizations.